bookofproofs/bookofproofs.github.io/_sources/history/19th-century/krylov-aleksei.md

 **Aleksei Krylov** was a Russian applied mathematician who worked in many areas including shipbuilding, magnetism, artillery, mathematics, astronomy, and geodesy.

 ### Mathematical Profile (Excerpt):
-* Around the time that Aleksei was born, his father was Deputy Marshal of the Nobility and became the first president of the Alatyr District Council.
-* The family were certainly not wealthy, but as the son of an army veteran, Aleksei was entitled to a free education.
 * Krylov's work in the unit was supervised by Ivan Petrovich de Collong who was an outstanding scientist and the founder of the theory of magnetic deviation of the compass.
 * In 1888 Krylov joined the department of ship construction of St Petersburg Maritime Academy.
 * Krylov benefited greatly from Korkin's tuition and he graduated First Class in 1890 after only two years of study.